-B) Become A Productive Multitasker
+2. Become a Productive Multitasker

 Learning a language means your brain as to juggle many different things at the same time to create coherent sentences.
-Although this is unnoticeable when you use your mother tongue, this becomes very apparent when you’re still starting out.
+Although this is unnoticeable when you use your mother tongue, this becomes very apparent when you’re still starting.
 Over time, your brain will then get used to cognitive multitasking, which then improves your overall multitasking skills.

-C) Enhance Your Teamwork Skills
+3. Enhance Your Teamwork Skills

 Being culturally empathic and appreciating the differences between cultures and societies will make you a better team player.
 You’ll have more awareness in dealing with people who come from all walks of life and even makes you better in managing conflicts between co-workers—yourself included.

-D) Become Smarter and More Creative
+4. Become Smarter and More Creative

 There are many compelling studies, such as this one that proves the argument that being bilingual helps augment brain efficiency, creativity, concentration, and overall intelligence.